 Here, we’ll break down the differences between the perks and how you can make the most out of your classes.

 In your Warzone loadout, you can select two weapons, two pieces of equipment, and three perks.
 Not only do those perks impact your experience on Verdansk, but they also affect the weapons and equipment you pick and how you use them.

 Since every perk has its use given the right circumstances, we won’t ignore any of them here.
 Instead, we’ll go through all six perks from each slot and rank them, in descending order, by overall utility.

 6. Kill Chain

 While the regular use of Kill Chain doesn’t necessarily have a place in Verdansk, the Warzone-specific added bonus of increasing your chances of finding a killstreak could end up saving you some money and offering some fun options during gunfights.

 - Read More: 6 most underrated weapons in Warzone

-UAVs, Cluster Strikes, and Precision Airstrikes all cost between $3,000 and $4,000, making them fairly costly purchases.
+UAVs, Cluster Strikes, and Precision Airstrikes all cost a good chunk of change.
 But they are incredibly useful, whether for reconnaissance or, for the latter two, to disrupt campers and snipers, or simply to finish off a faraway foe that you’ve already downed.
 If you like calling in special favors from the sky, but don’t like spending too much money to do so, then Kill Chain is a fun perk to have equipped.